PlatONnetwork/platon.py/docs/providers.rst

 in different ways across nodes.
 If you want to write code that works across multiple nodes, you may want to look up the node type you are connected to.

-For example, the following retrieves the client enode endpoint for both gplaton and parity:
+For example, the following retrieves the client enode endpoint for both node and parity:

 .. code-block:: python